 Auto-appendicectomy

-Auto-appendicectomy (also written auto-appendectomy) refers to surgical removal of one’s own appendix.
-The term sits within the broader phenomenon of self-operation (auto-chirurgy) in which a clinician performs a procedure on themselves, typically under local anaesthesia, out of necessity, conviction, or a desire to demonstrate feasibility.
+Auto-appendicectomy (auto-appendectomy) is the surgical removal of one’s own appendix.
+The term sits within the broader realm of self-operation (auto-chirurgy) where a clinician performs a procedure on themselves, typically under local anaesthesia, out of necessity or a desire to demonstrate feasibility.

-In appendicitis, self-operation is vanishingly rare, but it has been documented in a handful of high-profile cases that span very different contexts: elective self-experimentation in a hospital, wartime isolation, and polar expedition medicine.
+In appendicitis, self-operation is rare, but has been documented in three high-profile cases that span elective self-experimentation in a hospital, wartime isolation, and polar expedition medicine.

 Self-appendicectomy is best understood as an intersection of anatomy, anaesthesia, and circumstance.
-Appendicectomy is “doable” under local infiltration, but the operator faces unique constraints: limited exposure and orientation, fatigue and nausea, the need to preserve sterility, and the practical requirement for assistants to retract, light, and close.
-Historical accounts often drift in small details (anaesthetic agent, use of mirrors, degree of pain), so where possible the primary reports should be privileged.
+Appendicectomy is “doable” under local infiltration, but the operator faces the constraints of limited exposure and orientation, fatigue, sterile field, and the practical requirement for assistants who can be directed to retract, light, and sometimes close.

 Operations